exploring-curiosity/MLOps/README.md

 ---

-### Load Testing in Staging
+### Load Testing in Staging Environment
-A load test is conducted in the staging environment as part of the continuous deployment pipeline.
-The test simulates high-throughput inference using concurrent audio samples to evaluate:

-- API stability under stress
+As part of the continuous deployment pipeline, a **load test** is executed in the staging environment to assess the system’s performance under high-throughput inference scenarios.
+The primary objectives of this test include:

+- **API Stability Under Stress**
+  Evaluating the robustness and fault tolerance of the inference API when subjected to sustained concurrent requests using real audio samples.

+- **Latency Scaling with Batch Size**
+  Measuring how inference latency evolves with increasing batch sizes, helping identify optimal configurations for throughput versus response time trade-offs.

+- **System Resource Utilization**
+  Monitoring CPU, GPU, memory, and I/O usage during peak load conditions to ensure efficient resource allocation and identify potential bottlenecks.

+The test is driven using `perf_analyzer`, a tool provided by NVIDIA Triton Inference Server, which simulates parallel requests and varying concurrency levels.

+## Observability

+- **Metrics Collection**
+  All relevant performance metrics—such as request latency, throughput, error rates, and GPU utilization—are scraped using **Prometheus**.

+- **Visualization**
+  The metrics are displayed on custom **Grafana dashboards**, enabling real-time monitoring and post-test analysis.
+Dashboards include:
+  - Inference latency over time
-- Latency scaling with batch size
+  - Throughput vs. batch size
-- System resource utilization under load
+  - GPU memory and compute utilization

-Metrics from this load test are collected via Prometheus and visualized in Grafana dashboards.
+  - API error rate and request distribution

+This load testing stage ensures that the deployed model infrastructure meets production requirements in terms of scalability, reliability, and performance.

 ---